somdutta21/Maerskassignment/README.md

 4) Create a sample ARM template you will use to deploy a Windows VM of any size
 5) Explain how will you access the password stored in Key Vault and use it as Admin Password in the VM ARM template.

+Solution:

+The IaaC assumes that you have a Storage account and a Resource group  which are necessary for creating any resource in Azure.
+If not available the following powershell scripts will do the needful.

+ New-AzureRmResourceGroup -Name NameofResourceGroup -Location "Locationofresource" ---> Creates a resource group

+New-AzureRmStorageAccount -ResourceGroupName  NameofResourceGroup   -AccountName nameofstorageaccount -Location  Locationofresource  -SkuName Standard_LRS -Kind BlobStorage -AccessTier Hot

+The above command will create a storage account in the mentioned resource group and location of the datacenter.
+By SKU we refer to the type of replication that Azure will do from there end.I have kept it as Standard LRS: Local Redundant Storage ie Azure will take 3 copies of your data and keep them in the same region across different data centers.
+The Access tier is Hot for frequently accessed data.
+For infrequently accessed data we should go for cool.

+For Automated deployments we will be using Azure Devops.

+If required we can also manually deploy the template perform the following task:

+Azure Portal --> All Services--> Deploy a customTemplate ---> Edit parameters accordingly.

+1) What are different artifacts you need to create - name of the artifacts and its purpose

+Github/Azure repos - to store the arm templates
+Azure Resource Group
+Azure Storage account -
+Vnet
+Azure Devops Organization and Project
+Azure Key vault

+2) List the tools you will to create and store the ARM templates.

+Azure Repos/ GITHUB
+Powershell (Cloud Shell will do else the Powershell module needs to be installed locally and we need to do a SSO) Visual Studio (recommended but not necessary)

+3) Explain the process and steps to create automated deployment pipeline.

+Sign in to Azure DevOps
+click the “New Project” button. ---> Project Name Repos ---> Import a repo ---> connect with Github
+Now we create a build pipeline:
+Select Source --> Github--> Classic editor/Github Yaml(We will select the classic Editor which does not require a yml file) --> Empty Job (A new Build Pipeline and Agent will be created)

+Add Task (using + sign on the pipeline)---> search ARM --->

+Enter the following information for Task.
+Display Name:
+Azure Subscription:
+Action:
+Resource Group:
+Location:
+Template:
+Parameter:

+Create multiple tasks by repeating the same steps using the other ARM templates

+Run Build

+Check Resources

+4) Create a sample ARM template you will use to deploy a Windows VM of any size

+Provided in the Repo

+5) Explain how will you access the password stored in Key Vault and use it as Admin Password in the VM ARM template.

+Using a Managed Access Identity:

+The below staps should do the job

+Create a Keyvault:

+Open the Azure portal

+At the top of the left navigation bar, select Create a resource

+In the Search the Marketplace box type in Key Vault and hit Enter.

+Select Key Vault from the results.

+Select Create

+Provide a Name for the new Key Vault.

+Grant Access:

+Navigate to your newly created Key Vault

+Select Access Policy from the menu on the left side.

+Select Add Access Policy

+In the Add access policy section under Configure from template (optional) choose Secret Management from the pull-down menu.

+Choose Select Principal, and in the search field enter the name of the VM you created earlier.
+Select the VM in the result list and choose Select.

+Select Add

+Select Save.

+Create a Secret:

+Navigate to your newly created Key Vault.

+Select Secrets, and click Add.

+Select Generate/Import

+In the Create a secret screen from Upload options leave Manual selected.

+Enter a name and value for the secret.
+The value can be anything you want.

+Leave the activation date and expiration date clear, and leave Enabled as Yes.

+Click Create to create the secret.

+Find the URI of the secrets and that should be used in the parameters section of the arm templates